fukawi2/NetworkHealthChecklist/README.md

   - Number of passwords remembered?

 ## Network

-- Is there a permieter firewall in place?
-- Check for rouge DHCP servers.
-- Does the network have DNS redundancy?
 - What IP subnet is being used on the LAN?
 - Router/Gateway IP address:
 - Are there VLAN's in use?
 - Are there mutliple Layer 3 networks on a single Layer 3?

+### Firewall
+- Is there a permieter firewall in place?
+- Is egress traffic filtered?

+### DNS

+- Does the network have DNS redundancy?
+(2 or more working DNS servers)
+- Locally authorative DNS zones:

+### DHCP
+- DHCP server:
+- DHCP scope:
+- Check for rouge DHCP servers.

+### Switches:
 - How many switches are installed?
   - Utilization (port usage) of each switch?
-- What switch topology has been installed?
+- Switch topology:
   - Star
   - Daisy-chain
   - Mesh
-- For managed switches:
+- Managed Switches:
   - Check interfaces for:
     - Dropped packets.
     - CRC errors.